Stream data from your connected devices and applications to beautiful visualizations in your web browser.

 Capture data from your connected devices and applications by streaming it in real-time to your Initial State account.
 You now have a fast, easy way to capture sensor outputs, hardware connections, software/firmware events, or whatever time-series data you are working with and see it all at once, updating in real-time.
 Your streamed data is automatically transformed into a set of interactive data visualizations that run in your web browser.

-Using our Events API is super simple (Events API documentation) whether you are building your application from scratch or using one of several existing SDKs such as Initial State's Python Data Streamer, NodeJS Streamer, or LabVIEW Streamer.
+Using our Events API to stream data is super simple (Events API documentation) whether you are building your application from scratch or using one of several existing SDKs such as Initial State's Python Data Streamer, NodeJS Streamer, or LabVIEW Streamer.
 There are also several open-source SDKs and examples available from our community - C/C++, Java, Ruby on Rails, Arduino, IFTTT, etc. A list of available SDKs/examples can be found here.

 Streaming Data Organization

 A data bucket is a collection of data streams streamed in with a common streaming access key and bucket key.
 A data stream is a collection of time-series data points with a common name (e.g. temperature = 71; temperature = 72).
 A new data stream is automatically created any time a new name (key) is used in a key/value pair.
 A data bucket can either be created through the UI or through the Events API.
 When you open a data bucket in the UI, you have the ability to see all data streams grouped together in a dashboard, waveform viewer, etc.

 Once a data point reaches the Events API, it is ready for consumption by a data visualization or application.
 That means your dashboard will update in real-time or your trigger will fire as soon data hits your account.